skpandey5sj/gymplan/README.md

 **Explanation of Design Decisions:**
 1. Color Scheme:
     --Used a gradient-based background to enhance visual appeal.
-    --The primary color is blue (#007bff), maintaining a professional and modern look.
+    <br>--The primary color is blue (#007bff), maintaining a professional and modern look.
     --The background for cards and form is a subtle light gradient to provide depth and contrast.
 2. Typography:
    --Used Bootstrap's default fonts for readability.